-Other industry: A category of industry branches that includes construction, food processing, machinery, mining, textiles, transport equipment, wood processing and remaining industry.
+Other industry: A category of industry branches that includes food processing, machinery, textiles, transport equipment, wood processing, as well as construction and mining (see "Light industries"), together with other industry not specified elsewhere.
 It is sometimes referred to as non-energy-intensive industries.